 Why settle for a competent delivery schedule, when you can have an optimised delivery schedule, that meets your requirements and can see your team save time and reduce operational costs?

 3. Managing growth and have the ability to scale is difficult with ‘manual’ route planning

-One major challenge with ‘manually’ route planning is dealing with change and scale.
-For example, as your business takes an upward trajectory, so too does your demand.
-Being able to successfully manage growth by adding in more deliveries and locations ‘manually’ can place added pressure to an already lengthy and difficult process.
-The only real solution by way of your current ‘manual’ process, is simply putting in extra effort and time to correctly cater to new customers and businesses.
+One major challenge with ‘manually’ route planning is dealing with change and scale as was the case with Genesis and their growing demand for LPG gas bottles.
+The ability to manage growth through adding more deliveries and locations ‘manually’ placed added pressure on their already lengthy and difficult process.
+The only real solution by way of their current ‘manual’ process, was simply putting in extra effort and time to correctly cater to new customers and businesses.

-Scopta Run and Route is an automated solution that can help you and your business deal with complexities of operating a last-mile delivery business and/or company.
+Scopta Run and Route is an automated solution that helped Genesis deal with the complexities of operating last-mile delivery.
 As described earlier, manually planning delivery route schedules raises many challenges around the significant amount of time and effort required to create a delivery schedule, the inefficiencies of manual planning and the difficulty of dealing with change and ability to grow and scale.

 For more information around Scopta Run and Route or to start a free trial, get in touch with one of our team members today.